VMware DNS chaos

 Run DNS chaos with target host names

-It contains the list of the target host names into which DNS chaos is injected.
-You can tune it using the TARGET_HOSTNAMES
+It specifies the list of the target host names into which DNS chaos is injected.
+Tune it by using the TARGET_HOSTNAMES environment variable.

 Use the following example to tune it: